4. Inclusive Society

 Education

 Education systems can perpetuate or alleviate social and economic exclusion.
-Schools perpetuate exclusion as headteachers are forced to concentrate on achieving government-set targets rather than educating the whole person.
+Schools perpetuate exclusion as headteachers are made to concentrate on achieving government-set targets rather than educating the whole person.

-Education can reduce inequalities and promote an inclusive society with the right policies in place.
+Education can reduce inequalities and promote an inclusive society with the right policies.
 However, disparities persist across the region, especially for children from lower socio-economic backgrounds.
 This is simply wrong and cannot be allowed to continue.
-It is terrible for the individual child involved, and Yorkshire and the Yorkshire economy as opportunities are wasted.
+It labels the child involved, limiting their chances.
+It is bad for the Yorkshire economy, and as a result, opportunities are wasted.

 How do we build an inclusive society?

-From our current baseline, building an inclusive society is complex and cannot be achieved by quick fixers.
-We need to be both diligent and compassionate in our approach.
+Building an inclusive society is complex and cannot be achieved by quick fixers.
+We need to be diligent and compassionate in our approach.